apideck-libraries/portman/README.md

 - **openApiRequest (String | optional)** : References to the OpenAPI request body content-type (supports wildcards like `application/*`) to use for the contract test.
 If not defined, the default request content-type from OpenAPI will be used, with a preference for `application/json`.
 - **openApiResponse (String | optional)** : References to the OpenAPI response object code or `code::content-type` (supports wildcards like `text/*`) for which a contract test will be inserted.
 Examples: `"404"`, `"200::text/plain"`, `"200::text/*"`.
 If not defined, the 1st response object from OpenAPI will be taken as expected response.

+  Contract tests are always attached to the main request that Portman generates for an operation.
+When your OpenAPI document lists multiple request or response content types, only one set will be used for that request.
+You can control which types are selected with the `openApiRequest` and `openApiResponse` options.
+To create individual requests for every content type, use the variation testing concept described below.

 - **statusSuccess (Boolean)** : Adds the test if the response of the Postman request returned a 2xx
 - **statusCode (Boolean, HTTP code)** : Adds the test if the response of the Postman request return a specific status code.
 - **responseTime (Boolean)** : Adds the test to verify if the response of the Postman request is returned within a number of ms.